ikappaki/scittlets/README.md

   Create a new app from the specified TEMPLATE.
 If no template is provided, lists available templates.

-  Output directory defaults to the template's default directory but can be overridden with `--directory`.
+  Output directory defaults to the template's default directory but can be overridden with `--directory` (or `-d`).

 - `add <html> [scittlets..] [--list-scittlets]`